MakeSchool-Tutorials/web-7-react-redux-tetris-app/P24-Game-Over/content.md

 The controls should not issue actions when `isRunning` is false or `gameOver` is true.

-The move down action that forces tha game along should also not happen when `isRunning` is false or `gameOver` is true.
+The move down action that forces the game along should also not happen when `isRunning` is false or `gameOver` is true.

 `gameOver` is set to false by default.
-Its gets set to true when the game is over.
-A game is over when a block is added to the grid and part of that block ends up off the top edge of the grid.
+It gets set to true when the game is over.
+A game is over when a block is added to the grid and part if that block ends up off the top edge of the grid.

 ## Challenges